United Breaks Guitars: Response

 Since the incident, Carroll has been in great demand as a speaker on customer service.
 Coincidentally, United Airlines lost his luggage on one of his trips as a speaker.

 In December 2009, Time magazine named "United Breaks Guitars" No. 7 on its list of the Top 10 Viral Videos of 2009.

 In January 2012, Carroll and "United Breaks Guitars" were featured in the CBC/CNBC documentary Customer (Dis)Service.

 In May 2012, Carroll published a book, United Breaks Guitars: The Power of One Voice in the Age of Social Media, detailing his experiences.

 In January 2013, the success of Carroll's online protest was used by the German television and news service Tagesschau to exemplify a new kind of threat facing corporations in the internet age.

 In June 2013, NBC's Today Show discussed "how to properly complain and get what you want" and used a Carroll video as an example of an excellent way to complain while remaining "respectful" and "not yelling".

-On April 9, 2017, #unitedbreaksguitars trended on Twitter.
-This was following the release of a video that showed United Airlines physically forcing a passenger, Dr. David Dao, off Flight 3411 to make room for crew members who were needed at a different airport the following day, injuring him in the process.
-This incident also occurred at O'Hare International Airport.
-On an interview with As It Happens two days later, in light of the incident, Carroll stated that the same problem had emerged and thought it had to do with the culture in United Airlines which showed a lack of compassion.
+In April 2017, Carroll stated in an interview with As It Happens that the same problem in his song had emerged in the incident aboard Flight 3411 in which a passenger was forcibly removed from a plane, and thought it had to do with the culture in United Airlines which showed a lack of compassion.